Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Mechanical Phish

 \subsubsection{Program Analysis}

-angr implements complete analysis for techniques such a dynamic symbolic execution and control-flow graph recovery.
+angr implements complete analysis techniques such as dynamic symbolic execution and control-flow graph recovery.
 It exposes an entry point that allows users to easily access all things related to the analysis, such as the binary being analyzed and exposes functionality of various submodules.